jchavarri/flywheeljs/docs/api.md

 <a name="UserInfoPromise"></a>

 ## UserInfoPromise : <code>object</code>
-The type of the object returned with a successfully resolved application context promise.
+The type of the object returned with a successfully resolved user info promise.
 I added a question mark on those properties that are not clear to me.

 **Kind**: global typedef
 **Properties**